NoellaButi/Small-Coding-Projects/cs401-algorithms-assignment1/README.md

-# CS401 Assignment 1 - Soil Water Drainage 🌱💧
+# Soil Water Drainage 🌱💧

 This project implements the **Weighted Quick Union algorithm** to determine if **water drains through a soil grid**.